 The multiboot USB supports and manage USB stick, pendrive, hard disks, SSD or removable media.

 All one has to do is download the desired ISOs with the integrated downloader and use SARDU to add them to the multi boot menu.
-After the multiboot support builded can be test with the QWMU integrated
+After the multiboot support builded can be test with the QEMU integrated

 SARDU is simply the best solution to combine all of your bootable ISOs into one with a simple menu multiboot!
 That in turn can be burnt to any device and make it bootable (providing that your BIOS supports it).
 Basically, this eliminates the need to carry around heaps of different bootable CDs.

-SARDU can also be used to build one usb multiboot for install Windows XP , Windows Vista, Windows Seven and last Windows Eight, very handy for when there is no optical drive available like tablets or netbooks.
+SARDU can also be used to build one usb multiboot for install Windows XP , Windows Vista, Windows Seven and latest Windows Eight, very handy for when there is no optical drive available like tablets or netbooks.

-The tool is a windows software for Multiboot DVD and Multiboot USB Creation that merges and turns all those bootable CDs into one media support.
+The tool is a windows software for Multiboot DVD ISO and Multiboot USB Creation that merges and turns all those bootable CDs into one media support.

 The name is an abbr from "Shardana Antivirus Rescue Disk Utility".